patrikinho0/Vending-Machine/README.md

-# Vending Machine
+# 🥤 Vending Machine 🧃

-This is a simple console-based vending machine program written in C++.
+This is a simple console vending machine program written in C++.
 The program simulates the functionality of a vending machine, allowing users to view available products, make purchases, and view their inventory.
 The vending machine supports both cash and card payments.

 ## Features